 Be aware of market changes and how fluctuations might affect your investments.
 You won’t be able to predict the future with perfect accuracy, but staying up to date on the stock market and its movements can help you know when to buy, sell, and hold.

 If the value of your stock dips, don’t panic.
 Minor changes in the market may have temporary effects that your accounts will be able to weather over time.
 Before selling, observe the trends the market is exhibiting overall and determine whether you can afford to hold on to a long-term investment.

-All businesses must accept some risk so they can grow.
-It is critical that your business prepare for potential risks, not only from the stock market but also from cyber threats, compliance issues, and any other factor that could halt operations and delay your company’s progress.
+All businesses must accept some risk to grow, so it’s critical that your business prepare for potential risks – not only from the stock market, but also from cyber threats, compliance issues, and any other factor that could disrupt operations and delay your company’s progress.
 With so much at stake, it can be difficult to know where to begin; how can you create a centralized database of all of your risk and risk prevention efforts?